 This course provides group instruction in skills and techniques of the particular instrument or voice for those with little or no previous experience.
 Emphasis is placed on techniques and styles and the exploration and study of appropriate literature.
 Upon completion, students should be able to demonstrate proficiency in the studied skills and repertoire through performance.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.

-MUS 152 Class Music II Prerequisites: MUS 151 Corequisites: None

-This course is a continuation of MUS 151.
-Emphasis is placed on techniques and styles and the exploration and study of appropriate literature.
-Upon completion, students should be able to demonstrate proficiency in the studied skills and repertoire through performance.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a pre-major and/or elective course requirement.
+MUS 152 Class Music II Prerequisites: MUS 151 Corequisites: None course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a pre-major and/or elective course requirement.